 The way the beach towel system TYPICALLY works at family-friendly resorts is that you are given a towel card at check-in which you exchange for a towel and one of the towel booths (usually located poolside).
 You may exchange your towel as many times as you wish.
 When you no longer require a towel, you trade your towel in for the card.
 At check-out you return the card.
 If you lose it, there is a fee [usually about $20.00 USD].

 That is not always the case though–there are now many “Adults Only” resorts and they usually roll or fold a quantity of towels for easy access.
 You can grab as many as you need!

 We think it’s ridiculous to charge extra for hotel room safes, but some hotels do!
 If they charge extra, you’ll pay at check-in for X number of days.
 If you’re checking in with a busload of people, you may want to skip that procedure until you get to your room, because you can get sign up for a room safe at any time during your stay.

 There are all kinds of room safe models, ranging from old to new.
 Some use a lock and key or key-pad while others use the room access card.
 If you lose a safe key, lock or card, you must pay a fee [$20-$25.00 USD].

-Trying to decide whether to stay at an all-inclusive or rent a private vacation condo?
+Trying to decide whether to stay at a top all-inclusive resort in Cancun or rent a private vacation condo?
 It all depends on what you’re looking for in your vacation experience.